gildor2/UEViewer/README.md

 almost all Visual Studio versions should be supported (perhaps except Visual C++ 6.0 and Visual C++ 2001).

 Build system utilizes GNU Tools for building, in particular - Bash and Perl.
 I've packaged Windows versions of such tools which was a part of [MinGW/MSYS project](http://www.mingw.org/).
-You may everything required for build [here](https://github.com/gildor2/UModel/releases).
+You get may everything you need for a build [here](https://github.com/gildor2/UModel/releases).
 This page contains **BuildTools.zip**.
 You should download it and extract into some directory, let's say to *C:\BuildTools*.
-After that, put *C:\BuildTools* to system *PATH* variable.
-Also it is possible to create batch file which will temporarily tune *PATH* and then execute build script.
+After that, put *C:\BuildTools\bin* to the system *PATH* variable.
+Also it is possible to create a batch file which will temporarily tune *PATH* and then execute build script.
 Here's an example of such file:

+    @echo off
-    set PATH=%PATH%;C:\BuildTools
+    set PATH=%PATH%;C:\BuildTools\bin
     bash build.sh

-To launch build process without a batch, execute
+To launch a build process without a batch, simply execute

     bash build.sh